chandanch/favsome-albums/README.md

 # FavSome Albums

-Add Friends, create albums, tag photos to it and share your memories with friends
+Add Friends, create albums, tag photos to it and share your memories with friends.

+Shows Photos as well!!